qifle/hello-world/README.md

 # hello-world
-this is my first day sigined in github
+this is my first day signed in github